matthew342/volt-table/README.md

-# Volt::Table
+# Volt-table

-volt-table provides a table with the ability to search, sort, and filter data.
+volt-table provides a table with pagination, search, sorting, and filtering.

 ## Installation